Ahiak, Beverly and Qamanirjuaq Herds

 The range used by the Beverly herd extends from the boreal forests of Saskatchewan, across the subarctic taiga of the NWT, to the Arctic tundra of west-central Nunavut.
 The range overlaps with the Bathurst caribou herd on the west, and Qamanirjuaq and Ahiak caribou herds on the east.

 The herd calves in both the Western Queen Maud Gulf area and the traditional calving grounds near Beverly Lake in Nunavut.
-A population survey done by the Government of Nunavut in 2011 estimated the size of the Beverly herd as 124,000 animals.
+A population survey was done by the Government of Nunavut in 2018.
+Preliminary results estimate the size of the Beverly herd at 103,000 animals.